nessalc/lapo-presenter-notes/README.md

 the Wichita State University Physics Dept, for the original explainer and program notes source material used for the creation of these Presenter Notes.

+Thank you to the *ALL-Volunteer* staff of the Lake Afton Public Observatory, for the contributions and suggestions in improving these notes.